Thomas Bainbrigge Fletcher

 Thomas Bainbrigge Fletcher (25 March 1878 – 30 April 1950) was an English entomologist.
 Although an amateur lepidopterist who worked in the Royal Navy, he became an expert on "microlepidoptera" and was appointed as the second Imperial Entomologist in India to succeed Harold Maxwell Lefroy.
-Although only an amateur entomologist, he is credited with reorganizing entomological research in India by coordinating and directing research, efficient sharing of findings and a reduction in duplication of research work.
+He is credited with reorganizing entomological research in India by coordinating and directing research, sharing findings and reducing duplication of research work.